-Service Fabric enables you to build applications that consist of microservices.
+Service Fabric enables you to build applications that consist of microservices or containers.
 Stateless microservices (such as protocol gateways and web proxies) do not maintain a mutable state outside a request and its response from the service.
 Azure Cloud Services worker roles are an example of a stateless service.
 Stateful microservices (such as user accounts, databases, devices, shopping carts, and queues) maintain a mutable, authoritative state beyond the request and its response.
 Today's Internet-scale applications consist of a combination of stateless and stateful microservices.

 Application lifecycle management